dsasser/Shai-Hulud-2.0-Detector/README.md

 You can also run the detector locally for development or CI systems without GitHub Actions:

-#### Quick Bash Scanner (Recommended for Local Use)
+#### Python Scanner (Recommended for Local Use)

-The fastest way to scan your projects locally is using the bash scanner script:
+The most comprehensive way to scan your projects locally is using the Python scanner:

 ```bash
 # Clone the repository